 The countertops are dark gray with red boomerang countertops from Wilsonart.

 Your recent article on what one accent wall of wallpaper can do was so true–we tried it ourselves, and like the effect.
-Why, yes, that IS Cath Kidston “Cowboy” wallpaper, what else??
+Why, yes, that IS Cath Kidston “Cowboy” wallpaper [update: product now seems discontinued], what else??
 The funny thing is that we were on vacation in July to Scotland and Ireland.
 While in Belfast, we walked down a street to a restaurant, and there in front of us was a real live Cath Kidston store!
 I begged my husband to take me in, as I had seen her on your website, and we walked out with Cowboy wallpaper designed and made in England, bought in Northern Ireland, and dragged home lovingly to Texas where it OBVIOUSLY belongs, haha!

 Next room is the kitchen, with its red Northstar refrigerator that started my obsession with your website.
 And that room leads into the laundry room, where Hubby let me put my beloved red and white VCT tiles!